DorianDepriester/Elasticipy/JOSS/paper.md

 # Summary

-Elasticipy is a Python library designed to streamline the computation of elasticity tensors for materials and crystalline materials, taking their specific symmetries into account.
+Elasticipy is a Python library designed to streamline computation and manipulation of elasticity tensors for materials and crystalline materials, taking their specific symmetries into account.
 It provides tools to manipulate, visualize, and analyze tensors --such as stress, strain and stiffness tensors-- simplifying workflows for materials scientists an engineers.